mani-96/ngx-accordion-from-object/projects/ngx-accordion-from-object/README.md

 ## Accordion From Object
-Makes Accordion using Array of Object
+Makes Accordions using Array of Object.
+It can assure multiple or single accordion be opened based on user input

 ## Working Example